-• Hardware Supervisory System (HSS) commands invoked from the System Management Workstation (SMW) to control HSS operations; HSS commands are provided with SMW release packages.

-Cray Management Services (CMS) commands invoked from the SMW for CMS administration.
-CMS commands are provided with SMW release packages.
-For more information about CMS commands, see Using Cray Management Services (CMS) provided with SMW release packages.

-• Cray Linux Environment (CLE) commands invoked from a node to control the service and compute partitions; CLE commands are provided with CLE release packages.
+- Hardware Supervisory System (HSS) commands invoked from the System Management Workstation (SMW) to control HSS operations; HSS commands are provided with SMW release packages. - Cray Management Services (CMS) commands invoked from the SMW for CMS administration.
+CMS commands are provided with SMW release packages. - Cray Linux Environment (CLE) commands invoked from a node to control the service and compute partitions; CLE commands are provided with CLE release packages.